-Tightness in your buttocks, hamstrings, and calves can worsen the pain along your sciatic nerve, which runs from your lower back to your feet.
+Tightness in your lower back, abdominal, and/or hamstring muscles can worsen the pain along your sciatic nerve, which runs from your lower back to your feet.
 Loosen and strengthen those muscle groups by performing these 3 easy stretches:

-- Stand with your right foot about 3 feet in front of your left foot.
+- Stand with your right foot in front of your left, about 3 feet apart.

 - Face your hips and shoulders forward.
 If possible, check in a mirror to make sure your right hip isn’t more forward than your left hip.